Springfield, Missouri: Geography

 Springfield is on the Springfield Plateau of the Ozarks region of southwest Missouri.
 According to the United States Census Bureau, the city has a total area of 82.31 mi2, of which 81.72 mi2 is land and 0.59 mi2 (0.7%) is water.

 The city of Springfield is mainly flat with rolling hills and cliffs surrounding its south, east, and north sections.
 Springfield is on the Springfield Plateau, which reaches from Northwest Arkansas to Central Missouri.
 Most of the plateau is characterized by forest, pastures and shrub-scrub habitats.
 Many streams and tributaries, such as the James River, Galloway Creek and Jordan Creek, flow within or near the city.
 Nearby lakes include Table Rock Lake, Stockton Lake, McDaniel Lake, Fellows Lake, Lake Springfield, and Pomme de Terre Lake.
 Springfield is near the population center of the United States, about 80 mi to the east.

 Climate

-Springfield has an average surface wind velocity comparable to Chicago's, according to information compiled at the National Climatic Data Center at NOAA.
+Springfield has an average surface wind velocity comparable to that of Chicago, according to information compiled at the National Climatic Data Center at NOAA.
 It is placed within "Power Class 3" in the Wind Energy Resource Atlas published by a branch of the U.S. Department of Energy; having an average wind speed range of 6.4 to 7.0 miles per hour.